What Are The Primary Consumers In The Ocean

 The Future of Primary Consumers

 The future of primary consumers in the ocean is uncertain, as they face numerous threats from climate change, pollution, overfishing, and habitat degradation.
-However, by implementing effective conservation measures and promoting sustainable practices, we can help protect these vital organisms and ensure the health and resilience of marine ecosystems for future generations.
+Even so, by implementing effective conservation measures and promoting sustainable practices, we can help protect these vital organisms and ensure the health and resilience of marine ecosystems for future generations.

 Conclusion